Ubisoft Talks

 I participated in a live interview conducted by a Twitch journalist.
 The audience was mainly young students.
 I talked about how to become a UX in the game industry.

-I co-presented a talk about design with Sarah Beaulieu (Narrative Director in Assassin's Creed Mirage) for women interested in the gaming industry.
+I co-presented a talk about design with Sarah Beaulieu (Narrative Director in Assassin's Creed Mirage).

 This talk was presented to employees of Ubisoft Bordeaux in November 2021.

-The presentation starts with generic and theoretical principles about UX, and it finishes by diving into details and practical examples.
+The presentation starts with generic and theoretical principles about UX, and it finishes by diving into details and practical examples in video-games.

 On this slide, I explain the value of testing early and gathering data from external players.